luketownsend101/CAL/README.md

 The application opens a window in browser http://localhost:8000 on the users computer and within are a set of questions from a introductory programming course including tests, a java inbuilt IDE and a window to communicate with the AI.

+Any questions on how to use the software ask at townsend.lu@yahoo.com